-White House blocks ambassador's impeachment testimony
+Branding impeachment probe a 'kangaroo court,' Trump blocks ambassador's appearance

 Congressional staff and lawyers for the first whistleblower are close to making final arrangements for the witness to speak to congressional investigators away from Capitol Hill as early as this week, a source close to the parties said on Tuesday.

-The impeachment inquiry has heightened bitter partisan divisions in Congress.
-Trump’s fellow Republicans control the Senate where a trial on whether to oust the president would be held if the House ultimately votes to impeach him.

-Reporting by Richard Coawn and David Morgan, additional reporting by Patricia Zengerle, Makini Brice, Lisa Lambert, Mark Hosenball in Washington and Karen Freifeld in New York; Writing by Doina Chiacu; Editing by Cynthia Osterman
+Reporting by Richard Coawn and David Morgan, additional reporting by Patricia Zengerle, Makini Brice, Lisa Lambert, Mark Hosenball in Washington and Karen Freifeld in New York; Writing by Doina Chiacu; Editing by Ross Colvin and Cynthia Osterman